nikita-moor/etymological-dictionary/readme.md

     [etymwn-20130208.zip](https://cs.rutgers.edu/~gd343/downloads/etymwn-20130208.zip) (26.2 Mb)

 1. Extract zip-file into the project folder (`etymological-dictionary/etymwn.tsv`).
 1. Run `python ./import.py` to import data into the internal database.
-It will take about 1 hour.
+It will take about 1 hour of time and 3.8 Gb of space.

 ## Usage